Indios de Mayagüez: Indio de Mayagüez, the team's original mascot

 Between the late 1970s, and the early 2000s, the "Indio de Mayagüez" character became an unofficial cheerleader of the team.
 During the 2011–12 season the Indio made a short-lived comeback.
 The Indio, interpreted by Ervin Santana, is namely a costumed fan wearing a woolen poncho and feathered headdress who demands cheers from the audience for the local team and boos for the visitors.
 The Indio then finishes his session by placing a handkerchief (or a banner borrowed from a fan) on one side of the Indios dugout's roof, walking to the opposite side, and then running and sliding towards the handkerchief to pick it up head-first, as if he were stealing a base.

 At one time during the late 1990s, the cheerleader sled past the dugout's roof and landed on a nearby staircase, fracturing a leg and three ribs.
 After a long convalescence, the Indio returned to his usual chanting grounds on top of the stadium's first base dugout, calling for cheers wearing a cast and crutches.
 At times the Indio is allowed into the infield, runs the bases, and steals home plate.
+Santana continued to serve this role until 2005.
+He became a fixture along the Sonora del Bacalao, which debuted during the 1980s.